People's Guard (1942–1944)

+Background

-Gwardia Ludowa was created on 6 January 1942 with military aid from the Red Army.
-The availability of firearms led to GL swiftly reaching a strength of 3,000 fighters.
-Gwardia Ludowa was connected to the NKVD intelligence services of the Soviet Union with NKVD colonels commanding some AL military actions.
-It was tasked with fighting against Germany by means of partisan warfare, sabotage, and reprisal actions.
+The Gwardia Ludowa was created on 6 January 1942 with military aid from the Red Army, with the availability of firearms led to it swiftly reaching a strength of 3,000 fighters.
+It was connected to the NKVD, the intelligence services of the Soviet Union, to the point that some of its military actions were commanded by NKVD colonels.
+It was tasked with fighting against Nazi Germany by means of partisan warfare, sabotage, and reprisal actions.
 The full size partisan detachments were formed in May 1942 although foray groups were organized earlier.
 They operated near Piotrków and Radom.
-By the end of the year the organisation was divided onto seven administrative districts including Warsaw, Lublin, Radom-Kielce, Kraków, Łódź, Silesia and Lwów.
+By the end of the year, the organisation was divided onto seven administrative districts including Warsaw, Lublin, Radom-Kielce, Kraków, Łódź, Silesia and Lwów.

 Partisan actions

 First major operations of GL consisted of disassembling train tracks.
 Until December 1942 some 50 railway lines were damaged resulting in 30 German supply trains being disabled.
 Some 30 insurgents were caught and hanged, but the number of units grew to over 30 in the same time.
 The most prominent sabotage action took place on 16 November 1942 along the railway line Radom – Łuków – Terespol, where five trains and a bridge were destroyed with the use of Soviet explosives.
 Another five trains were derailed around Oświęcim on 25 February 1943.
 Throughout the year, trains were damaged around Warsaw in Olszynka Grochowska, Elsnerów, Legionowo, Żyrardów and Żywczyn.
 In total, Gwardia Ludowa caused damage to 169 trains in 1943, as well as 113 train stations, resulting in 55 temporary line shut-downs.

 GL retaliation actions included throwing grenades into buildings frequented by the Germans.
 The Apollo movie theatre in Radom was attacked on 22 November 1942; the Deutsches Haus in April 1943.
 In Kraków and Kielce the Nur für Deutsche coffee houses were bombed in December 1942 and February 1943 respectively.
 The German administration building in Rzeszów was bombed also in February.
 Most of GL operations resulted in great number of Polish and Jewish hostages being shot by the Germans in reprisal.